Facing

 Facing Immigration is designed to be shared—to travel to other cities, institutions, and communities.
 Diane offers workshops and facilitation, helping local groups host their own Facing Immigration portrait gatherings.
 The model is simple, heartfelt, and replicable, centering art as a vehicle for connection, visibility, and belonging.

-Bring Facing Immigration to Your Community
+Bring Facing Immigration

-Invite artist and facilitator Diane Sherman to lead a Facing Immigration workshop or installation in your school, organization, gallery, or community center.
+Invite artist and educator Diane Sherman to lead a Facing Immigration workshop or installation in your school, organization, gallery, or community center.
 Diane guides participants through the blind contour portrait process—an experience of connection, creativity, and profound human witnessing.

 Whether you're working with immigrant and refugee communities, students, artists, or the broader public, Facing Immigration offers a powerful way to build empathy, visibility, and shared understanding.